Introduction to Texas Homestead Law

 The State of Texas famously recognizes one of the broadest homestead exemptions in the United States.
 See Jerry Patterson, Home Equity Reform in Texas, 26 St. Mary's L.J.
 323, 324 (1994) ("the concept of Texas homestead protection has grown to near-mythical proportions").
 Accordingly, homestead rights protect property from all but the few types of constitutionally permitted liens that may be imposed against a homestead.
 For example, homesteads are protected from forced sale for the payment of debts, except for debts incurred for purchase money on the homestead, taxes on the homestead, valid mechanic's liens for work or services performed on the homestead, certain extensions of credit such as a home equity loan, and certain reverse mortgages.
 A Texas homestead is not, however, secure from seizure for a debt owed to the federal government, or from an encumbrance existing on land prior to its dedication as a homestead.

 Generally, both spouses must join in any transaction to transfer or encumber homestead.
 In addition, homestead status affects the disposition of property upon death.
 For example, a surviving spouse and minor (or unmarried) children may be entitled to continue to occupy a homestead even if the decedent's Will says otherwise.

 Finally, as referenced above, the value of homestead may be discounted for purposes of computing ad valorem taxes.

 Roberts & Roberts, LLP

-Roberts & Roberts is a Killeen, Texas law firm which provides legal services in the fields of real estate, probate, estate planning, business and family law.
+Roberts & Roberts is a Killeen, Texas law firm which provides legal services in the fields of real estate, probate, estate planning, and business law.
 If you need an attorney in Killeen or the surrounding area, we would welcome the opportunity to assist you.
 Please contact our friendly staff at your convenience.